secustor/backstage-plugins/plugins/renovate-backend-module-runtime-direct/README.md

 It is a direct runtime implementation, meaning that Renovate will run directly on the backend node as a forked process.

+> ![NOTE]
+> Starting with version `1.0.0` this plugin is using Renovate v40 which requires Node.js v22.13.0 or higher.

 ## Getting started

 Install the plugin: